AkaraTawng/dishlyst/README.md

 # What
 - Dishlyst is a recipe app used to help you find new dishes to try and give you baking / cooking inspiration.
+Based on Developedbyed's [tutoria](https://www.youtube.com/watch?v=xc4uOzlndAk&t=226s), I added my own twist on it.

+ ## Things I added
+ - Upadated the color scheme
+ - Social sharing icons
+ - Additional categories
+ - Favorites list functionality
+ - Display additional info about each recipe

 # Technologies
 - Create React App